WALK..BIKE..RUN…NEVER A DULL MOMENT!

 The Aiken Steeplechase Association hosts two steeplechase racing events sanctioned by the National Steeplechase Association each year, the Imperial Cup in March and the Holiday Cup in October.
 These events strive to perpetuate the rich history of Steeplechasing in Aiken with the aid of the Aiken SERTOMA Club and other volunteers from the community.
 Profits from the races have aided Aiken charities such as Helping Hands, Inc., Hitchcock Woods Foundation, The Cumbee Center, Public Education Partners, CanHope, Aiken S.P.C.A., Aiken Rescue Squad, Aiken Public Safety Horse Rescue Squad, National Steeplechase Association Injured Jockey Fund and the Aiken Thoroughbred Hall of Fame.

-Walk the red carpet at the 2016 Southern City Film Festival in beautiful downtown Aiken, South Carolina.
-With an amazing line up of films, VIP parties, filmmaker breakfasts, sponsored lounges, Q&A’s, celebrity guests, after parties, and so much more Aiken’s Official Film Festival is the place to be in November!
+Walk the red carpet at the 3rd Annual Southern City Film Festival in beautiful downtown Aiken, South Carolina.
+With an amazing line up of films, VIP parties, filmmaker breakfasts, sponsored lounges, Q&A’s, celebrity guests, after parties, and so much more Aiken’s Official Film Festival is the place to be February 22nd-23rd, 2019!
+Voted “Top 100 Best Reviewed Film Festivals” by Film Freeway.

 This annual craft show has something for everyone.
 Casual and serious shoppers will find many unique pieces of art and handmade crafts available, ranging from pottery, glass art, and wood creations to children’s clothing and accessories.
 There is jewelry, baked goods, homemade candy, sweetgrass baskets, and yard art, as well as many other unique handcrafted items from around the Southeast.